tseemann/barrnap/README.md

 The name Barrnap was originally derived from _Bacterial/Archaeal Ribosomal RNA Predictor_.
 However it has since been extended to support mitochondrial and eukaryotic rRNAs, and has been given the new backronym _BAsic Rapid Ribosomal RNA Predictor_.
 The project was originally spawned at CodeFest 2013 in Berlin, Germany by Torsten Seemann and Tim Booth.

 ## Databases

-Barrnap sotres its database files in the `db` folder, with a subfolder for each `--kingdom`.
+Barrnap sorts its database files in the `db` folder, with a subfolder for each `--kingdom`.
 ```
 % barrnap --listdb